forrestthewoods/MallocMicrobench/blog.md

 f 0000023101F298A0 15888 1207900
 ```

 All content for the rest of this post is derived from the same journal.
-Its a 315 Mb file contain over 8,000,000 lines.
+Its a 315 Mb file containing over 8,000,000 lines.
 Roughly 4 million `mallocs` and 4 million `frees`.
 It leaks 4 megabytes from 4538 `mallocs`, tsk tsk.

-My run lasts about 6 minutes.
-I entered the main menu, selected a level, played for 5 minutes, died, returned to main menu, and quit to desktop.
-I did this a few times and each run appeared to produce very similar result.
+The journal covers 6 minutes of game time.
+I entered the main menu, selected a level, played for ~5 minutes, died, returned to main menu, and quit to desktop.
+I did this a few times and each run appeared to produce very similar journals.

 # Replaying the Journal
 Next, we need to write code to load and replay the journal.
 To do this I created a new C++ project called `MallocMicrobench`.
 The code is very roughly: